carblue/acos5/README.md

 # acos5

-Driver for Advanced Card Systems (ACS)  ACOS5 Smart Card V2.00 and V3.00 / CryptoMate64 (V2.00) / CryptoMate Nano (V3.00), as external modules operating within the OpenSC framework.
+Driver for Advanced Card Systems (ACS)  ACOS5 Smart Card V2.00 (CryptoMate64) and V3.00 (CryptoMate Nano),
+as external modules operating within the OpenSC framework.
 The new ACOS5-EVO (ACOS5 V4.00, V4.10, V4.20?): I don't have that, hence untested/unknown what works or doesn't, when serving that card.
 Therefore, as matching EVO cards got activated, please file any issues/problems.
 The respective reference manual for Your hardware is available on request from: info@acs.com.hk

 Platforns supported: Those that the Rust compiler targets: [rustc platform-support](https://doc.rust-lang.org/nightly/rustc/platform-support.html "https://doc.rust-lang.org/nightly/rustc/platform-support.html").
-Platforms tested: Those that I use: Linux/Kubuntu 18.04.5 LTS (extensively tested, everything implemented works as expected), Windows 10 (sparsely tested and questionable: my opensc.dll doesn't show any dependency on OpenSSL; the driver seems to be blocking when it needs to access files opensc.conf or .profile files, thus anything related doesn't work currently: SM and everything that needs acos5_pkcs15.dll: e.g. main_RW_create_key_pair doesn't work; all the remaining read-only operations seem to work as expected.
+Platforms tested: Those that I use:
+Linux/Kubuntu 18.04.5 LTS (extensively tested, everything implemented works as expected),
+Windows 10 (sparsely tested and questionable: my opensc.dll doesn't show any dependency on OpenSSL; the driver seems to be blocking when it needs to access files opensc.conf or .profile files, thus anything related doesn't work currently: SM and everything that needs acos5_pkcs15.dll: e.g. main_RW_create_key_pair doesn't work; all the remaining read-only operations seem to work as expected.
 Note that, for the time being, after all this annoying hassle with Windows, I don't plan to let this build participate in the goodies that libtasn1 will allow for sanity-check).

 Motivation:
 For platform-independent, serious use of a cryptographic token from software like Firefox, Thunderbird, ssh etc., a [PKCS#11](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11 "https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11") implementing library is required.